Parameter Encoding and Decoding

 0000000000000000000000002ed5dd8a98aea00ae32517742ea5289761b2710e0000000000000000000000000000000000000000000000000000000ba43b7400

-Example of Parameter Encoding Using trident-java
+Example of Parameter Encoding Using Trident-Java

-The process of parameter encoding has been encapsulated in trident, just select the parameter type and pass in the parameter value.
-The type of the parameter is in the org.tron.trident.abi.datatypes package, please select the appropriate java class according to the parameter type.
-The following sample code shows how to use trident to generate data information of contract.
-The main steps are as follows:
+The process of parameter encoding has been encapsulated in Trident.
+You can just select the parameter type and pass in the parameter value.
+The type of the parameter is in the org.tron.trident.abi.datatypes

 public void SendTrc20Transaction() {